avoumatsodo/avoumatsodo.github.io/_pages/about.md

 ---
 ## Welcome to My Homepage 😊
 <hr style="border-top: 5px solid #000;">
-I am a Ph.D.
-Candidate in Economics at the <a href="https://uqam.ca/en/information/about/" target="_blank">University of Quebec at Montreal</a>.
+I am an Assistant Professor of Economics at <a href="https://www.unbc.ca/" target="_blank">University of Northern British Columbia</a>

 I am primarily interested in the field of Macroeconomics, with a specific focus on Development Economics and Growth, Technology Adoption, and Structural Transformation.

-I will join the <a href="https://www2.unbc.ca/economics" target="_blank">School of Economics</a> at the University of Northern British Columbia as an Assistant Professor in the Fall of 2024.

 ## Research Interests
 <hr style="border-top: 2px solid #000;">